pandas-dev/pandas/doc/source/missing_data.rst

 Replacing Generic Values
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Often times we want to replace arbitrary values with other values.

-The
-:meth:`~DataFrame.replace` method in Series/DataFrame provides an efficient yet
+:meth:`~Series.replace` in Series and :meth:`~DataFrame.replace` in DataFrame provides an efficient yet
 flexible way to perform such replacements.

 For a Series, you can replace a single value or a list of values by another